Strompy/Strompy.github.io/about.markdown

 permalink: /about/
 ---

+I'm a software engineer and classical musician.
+Formerly I planned and produced concerts with the Colorado Symphony, bringing in diverse guest musicians from Yo-Yo Ma to The Flaming Lips.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: